 At the end of the day, as Johnstone notes above, we need to give ourselves permission (if we haven’t already) to take the suggestion that will best set us up for joy and success, or perhaps even leap into the unknown without a suggestion at all if that’s our whim.
 There is no prize in nirvana for the improviser who always takes the first offer regardless of its helpfulness.
 Nor is there punishment in purgatory for quickly recognizing that an elicited ask-for might be problematic at best, or divisive and mean-spirited at worst.
 If you sense that the proffered idea won’t suit, make the call, decline the gift (perhaps with a little humor or edge depending on your persona and what is warranted) and quickly move on to someone else.
 Yes, we want to honor our audience and allow them to feel connected and responsible for the resulting play, but we also want to enable scene work that excites and inspires us as players as this will ultimately best serve everyone in attendance.

-Related Entries: Hosting Synonyms: Get, Prompt, Suggestions
+Related Entries: Audience, Hosting, Initiation Synonyms: Get, Prompt, Suggestion

 Connected Game: Options